jsenaribeiro/jsenaribeiro.github.io/readme/review/storer.md

 ## Global stores

-Global state is injected in Reactful server and resolved as store in component 2nd argument.
+Global store shares state in all application by injection in Reactful server and been resolved as second argument.

 <aside cols='4:5'>